blackc03r/varmonitor/README.md

 ### Features
 - Detects subdomains from many sources.
 - Alerts you for any changes to your target.
-- Alerts using by Telegram (using pyTelegramBotAPI)
+- Alerts using by Telegram (pyTelegramBotAPI)
 - Generates variations from detected subdomains and checks them using by DNSGEN and MASSDNS

 ### When it alerts you?